FlagOpen/FlagGems/docs/installation.md

 ### Build-isolation

 Following the [recommendations for build frontends](https://peps.python.org/pep-0517/#recommendations-for-build-frontends-non-normative) in PEP 517, `pip` or other modern build frontends uses an isolated environment to build packages.
-This involves## Packagings creating a virtual environment and installing the build requirements in it before building the package.
+This involves creating a virtual environment and installing the build requirements in it before building the package.

 If you do not want build isolation (often in the case with editable installation), you can pass `--no-build-isolation` flag to `pip install`, but you will need install build-requirements in your current environment beforehand.
 Check the `[build-system.requires]` section in pyproject.toml and install the required packages.